 - To ensure that wherever possible all young people leave the school to enter employment, further education or training

 - To allow a culture of high aspirations to thrive

 - To promote equality of opportunity, embrace diversity, challenge stereotypes and ensure all students who require any extra assistance or guidance reach their potential.

-For any providers wishing to request access please click here to view Seaham High School’s access policy document.
+For any providers wishing to request access please click here to see our statement and click here to view Seaham High School’s access policy document.

 Our careers provision is designed to ensure all students are provided with the most appropriate careers support which they can use to make informed decisions about their future pathways.
 A key part of our role is ensuring all of our students access the most appropriate destinations after their time with us at SHS, whether that be at post-16 or post-18.
 It’s really important to us that their choices when they leave us are sustainable and allow them to succeed on the career pathways they aspire to.
 Our students progress onto a range of pathways including local Sixth Forms/Colleges, apprenticeships and employment.